mountainMath/mountain_doodles/posts/2025-12-07-the-trouble-with-municipal-level-population-projections/index.pdf.md

 The price surface in @fig-yvr-price-surface provides a glimpse at the underlying landscape of desire.
 Residential space in Surrey is painted in blue and green, at much lower price points than the same space in Vancouver, neatly split between the red of Westside and orange of Eastside.
 People seem to generally want to move toward downtown Vancouver.
 What holds them back?
 Primarily the lack of housing.
 Similarly, CMHC's report on supply constraints highlights spatial differential in unmet demand for housing within Metro Vancouver. [@gensey_condos.2018] This kind of landscape suggests to a liquid demographer that if you divert one set of streams toward downtown Vancouver, like non-permanent resident inflows, they're most likely going to be replaced by other streams that were also headed in that direction, but got backed up to places like Surrey by the competition for limited container space.

-@fig-city-work-place gives another view into this by showing workers by whether they commute within our outside of their city of residence for work.
+@fig-city-work-place gives another view into this by showing workers by whether they commute within our outside of their city of residence on their way to work.

 ::: {.cell crop='true'}